-This course provides students the opportunity to consider the challenges of Jewish acculturation to American life along with the great sacrifices and contributions made over the past 200 years.
-Classes explore such topics as the role of education, the Three Generation Hypothesis, Antisemitism and the Holocaust, the changing place of Zionism and the State of Israel, the Civil Rights Movement as a case study of distinctiveness and involvement, and other issues that speak to American Jewish culture and identity.
-These 10-lesson classes address the proverbial question of whether the cup is half-empty or full – sharing perspectives from optimists, pessimists, idealists, and cynics as they debate the future of Jewish identity in America.
+This course provides students the opportunity to consider the challenges of Jewish acculturation to American life along with the great sacrifices and contributions Jewish Americans have made over the past 200 years.
+Classes explore such topics as the role of education, the Three Generation Hypothesis, Antisemitism and the Holocaust, the changing place of Zionism and the State of Israel in American-Jewish identity, the Civil Rights Movement as a case study of distinctiveness and involvement, and other issues that speak to American Jewish culture and identity.
+These 10 lessons address the proverbial question of whether the cup is half-empty or full – sharing perspectives from optimists, pessimists, idealists, and cynics as they debate the future of Jewish identity in America.

 Table of Contents

 Lesson 2 - The Three-Generation Hypothesis: Immigrants, Their Children, and Grandchildren

 Lesson 3 - Jewish Commitments Enriched and Weakened

 Lesson 4 - General Education, Jewish Education, and Jewish Americanization

 Lesson 5 - Jews as Creators of American Culture